cornlab/blender/README.md

 `-q` `--mapq`           Theshold MAPQ value for reads to be considered (default 20)

-`--verbose`             This flag will turn on output of filtered out candidates while running if filtered out for more than maximum mismatches (8) in the guide sequence, or the hit occurs in a blacklist region or it is in a very deep region and thus likely an artifact.
+`--verbose`             This flag will turn on output of filtered out candidates while running.
+These sites are not written to the output file, but a log can be captured for troubleshooting.

 # BLENDER aka blender.pl
 Older, much slower, more tested